 All you need for this Pineapple Coleslaw is a bag or a few cups of shredded cabbage, chopped pineapple, minced jalapeno, and chopped red bell pepper.
 The dressing is simple with apple cider vinegar and brown sugar.
 It’s easy and versatile and a great side for any grilled meat.

 Coleslaw is one of those foods that most people feel pretty strongly about—they either love it or hate it.
 I’m in the love camp, but I have preferences that can quickly put me in the hate camp.

-For starters, I don’t like coleslaw that’s too mayonnaisy.
-Yes, mayonnaisy is a word, at least when referring to coleslaw.
-Or chicken salad.
-I prefer coleslaw that’s vinegar based, but with a little something in there to give it a hint of sweetness, like chopped apples, or pineapple like I’ve used here.
+For starters, I don’t like coleslaw that’s soupy from mayonnaise.
+I prefer slaws that are vinegar-based, but with a little secret ingredient in there to offer a hint of sweetness, like chopped apples, or pineapple like I’ve used here.

 What’s your go-to summer side dish?